ctzitzas/locker/README.md

 - The ability to save any file type to the locker in a new 'File' category.
 The file can then be saved to disk or opened using the command line.

+## Project management

+This project was managed using Trello.

+Link to trello board: https://trello.com/b/EjDMDY4L/locker